-GOAL TO OPIC 6: INCLUSIVITY + EQUITY CATEGORY STRATEGY / ACTION RESPONSIBILITY TIMELINE Inclusivity 6.1 Aspire to make Carbondale a welcoming and caring place for everyone regardless of economic circumstances or appearances.
-6.1.1 Continue to design public spaces for feel welcoming to everyone.
-Document and publicly share information about the accessibility of these facilities and programs to enable people with mobility challenges to safely plan a visit.
-Parks & Rec Department, Parks & Rec Commission, Community groups with vested interests • • 6.1.2 Leverage all residents' skills, connections, time and willingness to contribute to their community.
-Parks & Rec Department, Parks & Rec Commission \bigcirc 6.2 Support community arts and culture and special events the volunteerism, and unity. nat inspire civic pride, Inclusivity 6.2.1 Foster relationships with non-profit volunteer organizations like AmeriCorps, Peace Corps, Habitat for Humanity, UpRoot or others to support community needs and implement local heritage, diversity, housing and food systems actions and goals.
+GOAL TO OPIC 6: INCLUSIVITY + EQUITY CATEGORY STRATEGY / ACTION RESPONSIBILITY TIMELINE 6.1 Aspire to make Carbondale a welcoming and caring place t economic circumstances or appearances. for everyone regardless of Inclusivity 6.1.1 Continue to design public spaces for feel welcoming to everyone.
+Document and publicly share information about the accessibility of these facilities and programs to enable mobility challenged people to safely plan a visit.
+Parks & Rec Department, Parks & Rec Commission, Community groups with vested interests •• 6.1.2 Leverage all residents' skills, connections, time and willingness to contribute to their community.
+Parks & Rec Department, Parks & Rec Commission • • 6.2 Support community arts and culture and special events th volunteerism, and unity. nat inspire civic pride, Inclusivity 6.2.1 Foster relationships with non-profit volunteer organizations like AmeriCorps, Peace Corps, Habitat for Humanity, UpRoot or others to support community needs and implement local heritage, diversity, housing and food systems actions and goals.
 Arts & Cultural Organizations, Housing Organizations, CHCP, Mt.
-Sopris Historical Society • • • 6.3 Maintain Carbondale as a viable and affordable location for all people to build their lives and their careers.
-Inclusivity 6.3.1 Establish programs to include daycare/programming into new development projects.
-Planning Department, Planning Commission • • 6.3.2 Promote opportunities for everyone Carbondale to have fun in town during all seasons through festivals and celebrations.
-A wide variety of year-round indoor and outdoor activities for young people to gather and hangout in town will make Carbondale a fun and healthy place to grow up.
-Parks & Rec Department, Parks & Rec Commission Q 6.3.3 Recognize the benefit of great schools and community centers by promoting them as places that are well supported and help bring us together and retain a family-oriented community.
-School District, Parks & Rec Department 0 6.4 Expand the presence of age-friendly initiatives into the pla anning and land use frar nework.
-Age Friendly Community 6.4.1 Recognize caregivers, particularly home care workers, in planning, land-use, and economic policy development.
-Planning Commission • 6.4.2 Establish and implement procedures for inclusion that engage stakeholders and allow for community engagement and input.
+Sopris Historical Society ••• 6.3 Maintain Carbondale as a viable and affordable location for all people to build their lives and their careers.
+6.3.1 Establish programs to include daycare/programming into new development projects.
+Planning Department, Planning Commission • • Inclusivity 6.3.2 Promote opportunities for everyone Carbondale to have fun in town during all seasons through festivals and celebrations.
+A wide variety of year-round indoor and outdoor activities for young people to gather and hang- out in town will make Carbondale a fun and healthy place to grow up.
+Parks & Rec Department, Parks & Rec Commission •• 6.3.3 Recognize the benefit of great schools and community centers by promoting them as places that are well supported and help bring us together and retain a family- oriented community.
+School District, Parks & Rec Department •• 6.4 Expand the presence of age-friendly initiatives into the pla anning and land use fran nework.
+6.4.1 Recognize caregivers, particularly home care workers, in planning, land-use, and economic policy development.
+Planning Commission • Age Friendly Community 6.4.2 Establish and implement procedures for inclusion that engage stakeholders and allow for community engagement and input.
 Town Board • • 6.4.3 Consider creating an advisory committee that oversees the implementation of Carbondale Age-Friendly Community Initiative projects and efforts.
-Town Board • • •
+Town Board •••